 I had persistent negative thoughts that something awful would happen to my precious cargo.

 And the weird thing I about it all?
 I was desperately happy to be pregnant.
 But I was miserable at the same time.
-So desperate in fact, it crossed my mind to throw myself down the stairs.
-Not because I wanted anything bad to happen; because I just wanted the fear to go away.
+So desperate in fact, it fleetingly crossed my mind to throw myself down the stairs.
+Not because I wanted anything bad to happen, but because I just wanted the fear to go away.

 But family and friends also play a big part in both helping to support good mental health and encourage recovery.
 Knowing what to say and what not to say (seriously “what have you got to be unhappy about?” – that’s not the one).
 My top tips for women, their partners and their families would be: